FIMPs in a two-component dark matter model with $Z_2 \times Z_4$ symmetry: FIMP dark matter

 \section{FIMP dark matter}

-We are interested in the case where the dark matter production is totally generated via the freeze-in mechanism.
-Concretely speaking, the number density of $\chi$ as well as $S$ can be negligible at the early universe, and they never reached thermal equilibrium at the early universe due to the feeble interaction, which eventually determined the observed DM relic density nowadays with the decrease of the temperature.
+We are interested in the regime where both dark matter species are produced via the freeze-in mechanism.
+In this regime, the number densities of $\chi$ and $S$ are negligible in the early Universe and never reach thermal equilibrium due to their feeble interactions; their eventual freeze-in determines the observed DM relic density today.